mithra62/ee_export/system/user/addons/export/README.md

 - All source, format, output, column selection, and modifier options are available through the form UI.
 - Source-specific and format-specific field groups appear and hide automatically as you change the Source and Format selects.
-- **Inline validation.** Driver-level validation rules (channel exists, XML element names required, local path writable, etc.) surface as inline fieldset errors — not hard error pages.
+- **Inline validation.** Driver-level validation rules (channel exists, XML element names required, local path writable, etc.) surface as inline fieldset errors, not hard error pages.
 - **Delete requires confirmation.** The Delete action shows a confirmation toggle before removing anything.
 Delete is restricted to Super Admins.
 - **SQL source restricted to Super Admins.** Template tags are unaffected.